Alessio-Lovato-Unipd/locobot_ws/src/locobot_control/README.md

 - `container`: Name of an existing node container to load launched nodes into.
 If unset, a new container will be created.
 - `apriltag_config_file`: Full path to the apriltag configuration file to use.
 - `kinect_config_file`: Full path to the kinect configuration file to use.
+- `cam_sn`: Serial number of the camera to be included in the simulation, with 'a' as prefix. (default: *a000191301712*)

 ### robot.launch.py